StefH/IHttpClient/README.md

+## ⏩ Moved
+This project is now archived and moved to [StefH/Interfaces](https://github.com/StefH/Interfaces).

+---

 ## Info
 This project uses source generation to generate an `IHttpClient` interface and `HttpClientProxy` from the `HttpClient` to make it injectable and unit-testable.